lzwjava/lzwjava.github.io/original/2024-11-29-vision-tips-en.md

 It's easy to make mistakes without hands-on experience.
 After making tons of mistakes, you will realize that compared to the losses or pain that the mistakes cause us, the trouble of doing a lot of hands-on experiments to get to the truth and avoid mistakes is negligible.
 That said, like in stock investing, one day you will know that compared to the losses or pain that investing mistakes cause us, the trouble of performing hands-on, thorough experimental efforts to invest successfully is negligible.

 ---

----

-## Myopia: A Modern Yet Reversible Disease — Todd Becker

-I discovered Todd Becker's video in the footnotes of Yin Wang's article on the [Natural Vision Improvement Method](https://www.yinwang.org/blog-cn/2022/02/22/myopia).
-The video, uploaded in 2014, has garnered over 1.2 million views.